Why does WebRTC need a dedicated subsystem for connecting? #

 Candidate Pairs, which is a pairing of a local and remote transport address.
 This is where STUN and TURN come into play with ICE.
 These addresses can be your local IP Address plus a port,

 Relayed Transport Address.
-Each side gathers all the addresses they want to use, exchange them, and then attempt to connect!
+Each side gathers all the addresses they want to use, exchanges them, and then attempts to connect!

-Two ICE Agents communicate using ICE ping packets (or formally called the connectivity checks), and establish connectivity.
-After connectivity is established they can send whatever they want.
-It will feel like using a normal socket.
+Two ICE Agents communicate using ICE ping packets (or formally called the connectivity checks) to establish connectivity.
+After connectivity is established, they can send whatever data they want.
+It will be like using a normal socket.
 These checks use the STUN protocol.

 Creating an ICE Agent #